justinishAWS/AIAssistedAutoTests/libs/tests/test-2.script.md

 ### 3. Check all points are above the threshold.

-Check all points are above the threshold, PASS in 2 and 3 as a PARAMETERS.
+Check all points are above the threshold, PASS in 2, 3, and false as a PARAMETERS.

 **Constraints:**
-- You MUST pass in parameters 2 and 3
+- You MUST pass in parameters 2, 3, and false

 ### 4. Click 'GET ^billings/$'